marceloinsabralde/SYNCHRO-EVM/README.md

 ## Running the apps

 Note: You can also use your IDE's "Build and Run" feature to start services.
+Note: If this is the first time using HTTPS with .NET Core, you may need to run `dotnet dev-certs https --trust` first.

 ### Running Kumara.EventSource